Denial-of-Service or Fine-Grained Control: Towards Flexible Model Poisoning Attacks on Federated Learning: Flexible Model Poisoning Attack (FMPA)

 \begin{theorem} From lemma 1, in union $\zeta^\star$, there must be a benign client's update $\nabla_{k}^{t}$ ($k\in[m+1,N]$) such that $\left\|\mathbb{E}[\widetilde{\nabla}_{\{i\in[m]\}}^{t}]-\overline{\nabla}^{t}\right\|_2<\left\|\nabla_k^t-\overline{\nabla}^{t}\right\|_2$.
 If $\nabla_{k}^{t}$ is removed from the $\zeta^\star$, we have $\zeta^\star$ $\models$ $(R-\epsilon)$, where $\epsilon$ is a small positive constant value.
 That is, $\left\|\mathbb{E}[\widetilde{\nabla}_{\{i\in[m]\}}^{t}]-\overline{\nabla}^{t}\right\|_2\leq \mathcal{R}-\epsilon <\left\|\nabla_k^t-\overline{\nabla}^{t}\right\|_2 \leq R$. \end{theorem}

 \begin{example} Consider a scenario where the defense knows the number of attackers (e.g., 20\%).
 Then, for safe aggregation, at least 20\% of the elements in union $\zeta^\star$ will be reprocessed.
 Theorem~\ref{Theorem:1} shows that there exist benign updates with the largest deviation (i.e., outliers) from the mean.
-They have a higher probability of being reprocessed by defenses compared to our poisoned updates.
-Even in the worst case for the attackers (where the defense knows the number of attackers), poisoned updates cannot be completely cleaned up.
-According to~\cite{kairouz2021advances}, it causes the model to converge to a sub-optimal minimum, or even diverge entirely. \end{example}
+They have a higher probability of being reprocessed by defenses compared to our poisoned updates. \end{example}